GospelSounders/adventhymnals.old/03.church-hymnal/03.101-200/06.151-160/07.All-Hail-the-Power-of-Jesus'-Name!/docs.md

 title: 157.
 All Hail the Power of Jesus' Name!
 metadata:
     description:
-    keywords: Church Hymnal, All Hail the Power of Jesus' Name!, All hail the power of Jesus&#039; name!,
+    keywords: Church Hymnal, All Hail the Power of Jesus' Name!, All hail the power of Jesus' name!,
     author: Brian Onang'o
 ---